vmware-archive/rabbitmq-jms-client-spring-boot-trader-demo/README.md

 Version issues
 --------------
-This code is using Rabbit JMS Client 1.2.0-SNAPSHOT level.
+This code is using Rabbit JMS Client development level.
 We should use a production version.

 The project's parent dependency is **`spring-boot-starter-parent`**.
 That lets it pull in default versions of things like Spring JMS without having to spec the versions by leaning on Spring Boot's choices.